-Note that we are not suggesting that the first story is institution-free and the second is agent-free.
-Consider, for example, Williamson (1995) (which certainly belongs to the 'rationalist' camp as defined here): he emphasizes that institutions intervene in the parametrization of the economic problem at hand - in his case, the transaction-governance problem- and also exert a (weak) influence on the characteristics of the agents.
-Of course, they play a more prominent role in any 'institutionalist' story, and they do so by shaping and constraining the opportunities, incentives and motivations of the actors (Granovetter, 1995).
-We would add that they also help shape the representations that agents hold of what their interests are and of the instruments at their disposal to pursue them (i.e. their 'rationality').
+We are not suggesting that the first account is institution-free and the second is agent-free.
+Consider, for example, Williamson (1995) (which certainly belongs to the 'rationalist' camp as defined here): he emphasizes that institutions can indeed play a critical role in the setting of the parameters of the economic problem which has led to the emergence of a specific organization-in this case the optimization of transaction costs-and also exert a (weak) influence on the characteristics of the agents.
+Of course, institutions play a much more central role in the 'institutionalist' account by shaping and constraining the opportunities and motivations of the agents (Granovetter 1995).3 We would add that institutions also help shape the beliefs of the agents on what their interests are and about the instruments at their disposal to pursue them, in other words, their rationality.